Want to know more? Request a Callback

 Most injuries are caused by what is called repeated micro-trauma, it means many small repetitive injuries, until the proverbial ‘last straw’.
 That is why people often hurt themselves doing trivial things such as bending to pick up a pen, and they hurt themselves before they even get to lift the pen.
 This can happen through fairly trivial activities.
 It does not have to involve heavy lifting, it is more often caused by awkward movements.
 Maybe things that you have done a hundred times before.

-Once the injury has occurred and the nerve signals pain the surrounding muscles go into a protective spasm to help to splint the injured area.
+Once the injury has occurred and the nerve signals pain, the surrounding muscles go into a protective spasm to help splint the injured area.
 After a while, the muscle becomes more and more painful.
-Quite often the pain in the tight muscle becomes more severe and takes over the symptoms.
-That is why it often feels muscular in nature but the cause of the problem is the injured joint, this is especially true if you have recurring problems.
+Quite often, the pain in the tight muscle becomes more severe and takes over the symptoms.
+That is why it often feels muscular in nature, but the cause of the problem is the injured joint; this is especially true if you have recurring problems.

 Why Does Back Pain Recur?